 What is a consent order?

-It is legally binding and prevents either party from making a financial claim later on (subject to certain conditions).
+Once approved by the Court, it is legally binding and prevents either party from making a financial claim later on (subject to certain conditions).

 Why use a consent order?